 Applications for entry to the school for Year R should be made to the Governors via the Local Authority on the Reception Common Application Form (RCAF) provided by the school or on-line.
 When the school is over subscribed the following criteria apply:

 - A brother or sister attending the school when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters.
-The sibling link is maintained as long as the family live at the same address as when the first child applied, or, has moved closer to the school than when the first child was offered a place, or has moved to an address that is less than two miles from the school using the distance measured by the method outlined in criterion h.
+The sibling link is maintained as long as the family live at the same address as when the first child applied, or, has moved closer to the school than when the first child was offered a place, or has moved to an address that is less than two miles from the school using the distance measured by the method outlined criterion.

 - Children and children of parents with medical, health, social and special access needs.
-Medical health, social and special access reasons will be applied in accordance with the school’s legal obligations, in particular those under The Equality Act 2010.
+Medical, health, social and special access reasons will be applied in accordance with the school’s legal obligations, in particular those under The Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend Sissinghurst School.
 Equally this priority will apply to children whose parents’/guardians’ physical or mental health or social needs means that they have a demonstrable and significant need to attend Sissinghurst School.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practioner who can demonstrate a special connection between these needs and Sissinghurst School.
+Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and Sissinghurst School.

 Entry Procedure for Reception Year